todiane/sologamyp1/README.md

 There are many external stories, news items, documentaries and videos on the topic and a page outlining these is a potential feature idea.

-Create a download page for members only that contains eBooks, planners and other material that will help them organise their day.
+A page for anyone looking to setup their own Sologamy meetup group with images and videos of members who have set up their own group as social proof.

 ### **Testing**